tanqiya/tp/docs/UserGuide.md

      }
    ```

-3. When you restart teletubbies, you should be able to modify your role with the [profile](#setting-your-profile-profile)
+3. When you restart Teletubbies, you should be able to modify your role with the [profile](#setting-your-profile-profile)
 command.

 [⏫ Back to content page](#table-of-contents)